University of Technology Sydney

 Upon successful completion of this subject students should be able to:

-3. Apply common AI techniques to solve simple real world problems based on existing implementations.
+2. Design solutions to implement AI techniques to solve simple real world problems.
 (C.1)

 Course intended learning outcomes (CILOs)